nayibedya/shortener-ms/README.md

 ##RUN Steps

 ###Using Docker
+- pre-requisite : Docker engine should be installed on the machine
 - docker-compose up -> to start the application
 - docker-compose down -> to stop the application
-- application will be server at http://localhost:8085
+- application will be served at http://localhost:8085

 ###locally
 - To Start the Application Run ShortenerApplication.java.